joakim/iota-uri-scheme/README.md

 IOTA clients **SHOULD** require the user to manually approve each transfer individually, though in some cases they **MAY** allow the user to automatically make this decision.

-#### Displaying the value
+#### Displaying the amount

-IOTA clients **MAY** display the value in any format that is not intended to deceive the user.
+IOTA clients **MAY** display the amount in any format that is not intended to deceive the user.

-IOTA clients **SHOULD** choose a format that is foremost least confusing, and only after that the format that is most reasonable given the value specified.
+IOTA clients **SHOULD** choose a format that is foremost least confusing, and only after that the format that is most reasonable given the amount specified.

 ## Forward compatibility